Ken148/LAN-party-2024/README.md

 ## Overview

-**LAN Party** is a school project organized as part of our seminar work.
-The project involves organizing a LAN party event that allows gaming on school computers.
-The event will include discussions, food, drinks, two tournaments across different game categories, guest podcasts, and sponsor support.
+**LAN Party is a school project organized as part of our seminar work.
+The project involves hosting a LAN party event where each participant brings their own PC, but they can also enjoy other gaming experiences on devices like Nintendo, PS5, VR, or a driving simulator, in addition to the tournament.
+The event will include discussions, food, drinks, two main tournaments (CS:GO and League of Legends) on separate days, as well as smaller tournaments for Rocket League, FIFA, and Fortnite.
+The schedule is as follows: the first day will feature the CS:GO and FIFA tournaments, while the second day will host the League of Legends, Rocket League, and Fortnite tournaments.
+There will also be podcasts and sponsor support throughout the event.

 ## Team Members